NHACP-IF/NHACP-specification/nhacp-specification.md

 	offset = block-number * block-length

-STORAGE-GET-BLOCK operates on atomic units; partial reads are not allowed. if the underlying storage object is not large enough to satisfy the entire request, the network adapter MUST return an error.
+STORAGE-GET-BLOCK operates on atomic units; partial reads are not allowed. if the underlying file object is not large enough to satisfy the entire request, the network adapter MUST return an error.

 The maximum payload langth for a STORAGE-GET-BLOCK is 8192 bytes.
 Network